Protect your address from advertising and door-to-door sales

 Frequently asked questions

-If you receive unwanted digital mail (spam), ask the sender to stop.
-If they do not stop, you can lodge a complaint with the Netherlands Authority for Consumers and Markets ACM.
+If you receive unwanted emails (spam), please contact the sender to raise the issue.
+If this does not resolve the matter, you can lodge a complaint with the Netherlands Authority for Consumers and Markets .
 They also offer tips on how to avoid receiving spam.

-The Commercial Register Act 2007 (Handelsregisterwet) states that KVK must register the phone number of every entrepreneur.
-The phone number is not public.
-Only KVK and authorised organisations, such as the Netherlands Tax Administration or a civil-law notary, can see your phone number and contact you.
+The Business Register Act 2007 (Handelsregisterwet) stipulates that KVK must register the telephone number of every business owner or managing director.
+The telephone number is not publicly available.
+Only KVK and organisations authorised to do so, such as the Netherlands Tax Administration or a civil-law notary, can view your telephone number and contact you.

 Are you bothered by annoying phone calls?
 Read here what you can do about it.

-To request removal of your details by Google, use this form.
-To request removal from other websites, you can use the Dutch Data Protection Authority (Autoriteit Persoonsgegevens, AP) sample letters (in Dutch).
+To request removal of your details by Google, use this .
+To request removal from other websites, you can use the Dutch Data Protection Authority (Autoriteit Persoonsgegevens, AP) sample (in Dutch).

 On social media, manage the visibility of your details through your settings.